makersacademy/bowling-challenge-ruby/README.md

 I'm pleased with my TDD and most of my refactoring.
 I'm sure there is a way to do it better! eg. I wonder if there is a way to get the Scorer's #calculate method smaller by using some sort of hash of the rules?

 Improvements: I must commit more!!!!
+I usually like to try to experiment before committing, but perhaps I could do this on different branches?

 Makers Readme:
 ===================